arkady-emelyanov/toy-data-platform/tutorial/Part-1.md

 ![process](./process.png)

-So, on the highest level, the process is pretty straightforward:
+So, at the highest level, the process is pretty straightforward:

-* Web server receives pixel request and stores HTTP metadata in some raw storage
+* Web server receives HTTP request, stores HTTP request metadata in a some raw storage and responds back with 1x1 pixel
-* Later processing job comes into play, process the raw storage, parses the request, identifies the browser and operating system out of `User-Agent` request header and puts clean metadata to the clean storage.
+* Long-runnig processing job fetch unprocessed requests from a raw storage, parses processes it and write results into clean storage
-* Finally, dashboard service queries clean storage and display analytics.
+* Dashboard service queries clean storage and display analytics.

-Ok,

-Why not parse, validate and put right to the clean storage and avoid having raw storage and processing job?
-Well, since our pixel is loaded on the page, latency is crucial for our web service, any delays negatively affect the website user experience.

-So, to save CPU cycles, minimize latency and make our website user happy, we want to delay any heavy computations during pixel request phase.

-Again, we will make techology mapping later, at this point, just overview part.
+TODO: why we should decouple, and add so much moving parts.

 # Architecture overview

 ![architecture](./architecture.png)

 # Technology mapping